laaksomavrick/devblog/content/blog/running-rails-system-tests-in-github-actions/index.md

 ...
 ```

-During Github Actions runs, set `IS_CI` to be true either from your repository environment variables or from your CI pipeline directly, e.g.:
+In your test step, set `IS_CI` to be true either from your repository environment variables or from your CI pipeline directly:

 ```yaml
 - name: Run ruby tests